 Recall of elective officers.
 SECTION 12.
-[As created November 1926] The qualified electors of the state or of any county or of any congressional, judicial or legislative district may petition for the recall of any elective officer after the first year of the term for which he was elected, by filing a petition with the officer with whom the petition for nomination to such office.
-Such petitions hall be signed by electors equal in number to at least twenty-five per cent of the vote cast for the officer of governor at the last preceding election, in the state, county or district from which such officer is to be recalled.
-The officer with whom such petition is filed shall call a special election to such officer against whom such petition.
-The officer against whom such petition.
-The officer against whom such petition.

-of his office until the result of such special election shall have been officially declared.
+[As created November 1926] The qualified electors of the state or of any county or of any congressional, judicial or legislative district may petition for the recall of any elective officer after the first year of the term for which he was elected, by filing a petition with the officer with whom the petition for the second office.
+Such petitions shall be signed by electors equal in number to at least twenty-five per cent of the vote cast for the officer with whom such petition is filed, and the such officer is to be recalled.
+The officer with whom such petition is filed shall call a special election to be held not less than forty nor more than forty-five days from the filing of such petition.
+The officer against whom such petition has been filed shall continue to perform the duties of his office until the result of such special election shall have been officially declared.
 Other candidates for such office may be nominated in the manner as is provided by law in primary elections.
 The candidate who shall receive the highest number of votes shall be deemed elected for the remainder of the term.
 The name of the candidate against whom the recall petition is filed shall go on the ticket unless he resigns within ten days after the filing of the petition.
 After one such petition and special election, no further recall petition shall be filed against the same officer during the term for which he was elected.
 This article shall be self-executing and all of its provisions shall be treated as mandatory.
 Laws may be enacted to facilitate its operation, but no law shall be enacted to hamper, restrict or impair the right of recall.
 [1923 SJR-39; 1925 SJR-12; 1925 c.
 270]